 Inside the flagship

 And a unique shopping experience it most certainly was… As I soon came to discover, everything inside the Glossier flagship is very on-brand, from the soft pink plaster wall to the ribbed cylindrical podiums on which they display their products.
-Glossier employees donned in pastel pink boiler suit uniforms are roaming around the room clutching their iPads, ready to answer any questions you might have.
+Glossier employees donned in pastel pink boiler suit uniforms roam around the room clutching their iPads, ready to answer any questions you might have.

 What immediately caught my eye was the amount of people chilling on a red sofa placed on the far side of the room.
 I wasn’t sure if they were waiting for something or simply making the most of their shopping experience.
 Either way, I was impressed with how the brand manages to captivate its customers.